Erik Centeno: Professional

 On January 11, 2022, Centeno was selected 19th overall in the 2022 MLS SuperDraft by Atlanta United.
 On February 25, 2022, it was announced Centeno would spend time with Atlanta United 2, the club's USL Championship team.
 He made his professional debut on March 12, 2022, starting against Louisville City.

+On May 23, 2025, Centeno signed with USL Championship side Birmingham Legion.

 Personal life

 Born in the United States, Centeno is of Mexican descent.